sunmer/Typescript-VueJS-and-AWS-template/README.md

 ```

-The above command will basically set up the entire application structure.
+The above command will basically set up the entire application structure (see https://github.com/sunmer/typescript-vuejs-aws-template#application-architecture).
 Both the API and Front-end hot reload code when run locally.

 **Step 4 - verify that the application is up and running**